Kalman-Bucy filtering and minimum mean square estimator under uncertainty: Introduction

 \section{Introduction}

-It is well-known that Kalman-Bucy filtering is the foundation of modern filtering theory (see Liptser and Shiryaev \cite{Liptser}, Bensoussan \cite{Bensoussan}, Bian and Crisan \cite{BC}, Xiong \cite{Xiong}).
+It is well-known that Kalman-Bucy filtering is the foundation of modern filtering theory (see Bensoussan\cite{Bensoussan}, Bian and Crisan \cite{BC}, Liptser and Shiryaev \cite{Liptser}, Xiong \cite{Xiong}).
 It lays the groundwork for further study of optimization problems under partial information in various fields.
-For example, Tang \cite{Tang}, {\O }ksendal and Sulem \cite{Oksendal-Sulem}, Duncan and Pasik-Dunan \cite{Duncan1} studied the optimal control (game) for partially observed stochastic systems; Lakner \cite{L}, Bensoussan and Keppo \cite{Bensoussan-Keppo} considered the utility maximization problem under partial information in mathematical finance, and so on.
+For example, Duncan and Pasik-Dunan \cite{Duncan1}, {Huang, Wang and Zhang \cite{Huang-Wang-Zhang}}, {\O }ksendal and Sulem \cite{Oksendal-Sulem}, Tang \cite{Tang} studied the optimal control (game) for partially observed stochastic systems; Lakner \cite{L}, Bensoussan and Keppo \cite{Bensoussan-Keppo} considered the utility maximization problem under partial information in mathematical finance and so on.

 Let's first recall the classic Kalman-Bucy filtering theory.
 The model is described as follows: under the probability measure $\mathbb{P}$,

 where $x(\cdot)$ is the signal process, $m(\cdot)$ is the observation process, $w(\cdot)$ and $v(\cdot)$ are two independent Brownian motions.
 The coefficients $B(t),\ H(t),\ b(t),\ h(t)$ are deterministic uniformly bounded functions in $t\in\lbrack0,T]$, $x_{0}$ is a given constant vector.
 Set $\mathcal{Z}_{t}=\sigma\{m(s);0\leq s\leq t\}$ which represents all the observable information up to time $t$.
 The Kalman filter $\bar{x}(t)$ of $x(t)$ is